FusionAuth/fusionauth-site/site/_posts/2019-03-14-like-avatar-can-keep.md

 ---
 layout: blog-post
-title: "Like your avatar?
-You can keep it."
+title: Like your avatar?
+You can keep it.
 description: FusionAuth can take advantage of your existing Gravatar account.
 No problem.
 author: Daniel DeGroff
 excerpt_separator: "<!--more-->"